wesleyjin/nest-iluvcoffee/notes.md

     * Best practices: `.dto` format, separate DTO directory
 * Adds full type safety to method args.
 DTOs are simple - no business logic, methods, nor anything that requires testing.
 Create shape or object interface of what DTO is.
 * Another best practice is making all properties readonly.
+* To make properties optional, add `?` suffix to property name in class.

+### Validating Input Data with DTOs
+* The `ValidationPipe` provides a convenient way of enforcing validation rules for all incoming client payloads.
+You can specify these rules by using simple annotations in your DTO.